 End point-based congestion control (a typical example is Transmission Control Protocol (TCP) congestion control) does not contravene Article 3(3) first subparagraph since, by definition, it takes place within terminal equipment and terminal equipment is not covered by the Regulation.
 NRAs should consider network-internal mechanisms of ISPs which assist end point-based congestion control to be in line with equal treatment, and therefore permissible, as long as these network-internal mechanisms are agnostic to the applications running in the end points and a circumvention of the Regulation does not take place.

+54a.
+The ECJ in its rulings of 2 September 2021 concluded that a zero tariff option violates the general obligation to treat all traffic equally according to Article 3(3) first subparagraph.
+The ECJ established that “a ‘zero tariff’ option draws a distinction within internet traffic, on the basis of commercial considerations, by not counting towards the basic package traffic to partner applications.” (see also paragraph 40a above).
+According to the ECJ, “that failure, which results from the very nature of such a tariff option on account of the incentive arising from it, persists irrespective of whether or not it is possible to continue freely to access the content provided by the partners of the internet access provider after the basic package has been used up.”

 In case of agreements or practices involving technical discrimination, this would constitute unequal treatment which would not be compatible with Article 3(3).
 This holds in particular for the following examples:

 A practice where an ISP blocks, slows down, restricts, interferes with, degrades or discriminates access to specific content, one or more applications (or categories thereof), except when justified by reference to the exceptions of Article 3(3) third subparagraph.